richb-hanover/packages/net/speedtest/files/README.md

 ## Introduction

-The `speedtest` package provides a convenient means of on-device network performance testing for OpenWrt routers.
-Performance testing primarily includes characterizing the network throughput and latency, but CPU usage can also be an important secondary indicator.
-These aspects of network testing are motivated chiefly by the following:
+The `speedtest` package provides a convenient means of performance testing from an OpenWrt router. `speedtest` is an easy install using the `opkg` utility.
+The script characterizes the network throughput and latency, as well as CPU usage.

-1. **Throughput:** Network speed measurements can help troubleshoot transfer problems, and be used to determine the truth of an ISP's promised speed claims.
-Accurate throughput numbers also provide guidance for configuring other software's settings, such as SQM ingress/egress rates, or bandwidth limits for Bittorrent.
+1. **Throughput:** Network speed measurements can help troubleshoot transfer problems, and be used to determine whether an ISP is delivering their promised speeds.
+This test provices accurate throughput numbers to guide settings for other software, such as [setting SQM ingress/egress rates](https://openwrt.org/docs/guide-user/network/traffic-shaping/sqm) or bandwidth limits for Bittorrent.

-2. **Latency:** Network latency is a key factor in high-quality experiences with real-time or interactive applications such as VOIP, gaming, or video conferencing, and excessive latency can lead to undesirable dropouts, freezes and lag.
-Such latency problems are endemic on the Internet and often the result of [bufferbloat](https://www.bufferbloat.net/projects/).
-Systematic latency measurements are an important part of identifying and mitigating this bufferbloat.
+2. **Latency:** Low network latency is a key factor when using real-time or interactive applications such as VOIP, gaming, or video conferencing.
+Excessive latency can lead to undesirable dropouts, freezes and lag.
+Such latency problems are endemic on the Internet and are often the result of [bufferbloat](https://www.bufferbloat.net/projects/).
+This test provides consistent latency measurements to identify and mitigate bufferbloat.

 3. **CPU Usage:**  Observing CPU usage under network load gives insight into whether the router is CPU-bound, or if there is CPU "headroom" to support even higher network throughput.
-In addition to managing network traffic, a router actively running a `speedtest` will also use CPU cycles to generate network load, and measuring this distinct CPU usage also helps gauge its impact.
+In addition to managing network traffic, a router actively running a `speedtest` will also use CPU cycles to generate network load.
+This test measures both the overall CPU usage, as well as the impact of the `speedtest` script itself.

 **Note:** _The `speedtest.sh` script uses servers and network bandwidth that are provided by generous volunteers (not some wealthy "big company").
 Feel free to use the script to test your SQM configuration or troubleshoot network and latency problems.
 Continuous or high rate use of this script may result in denied access.
 Happy testing!_

 ## Theory of Operation

-When launched, `speedtest.sh` uses the local `netperf` application to run several upload and download streams (files) to a server on the Internet.
-This places a heavy load on the bottleneck link of your network (probably your connection to the Internet) while measuring the total bandwidth of the link during the transfers.
-Under this network load, the script simultaneously measures the latency of pings to see whether the file transfers affect the responsiveness of your network.
-And finally, the script also tracks the per-CPU processor usage, as well as the CPU usage of the `netperf` instances used for the test.
+When launched, `speedtest.sh` runs the (local) `netperf` application to upload and download streams (files) with a server on the Internet.
+This places a heavy traffic load on the bottleneck link of your network (probably your connection to the Internet) while simultaneously measuring:
+* the total bandwidth of the link during the transfers,
+* the latency of pings to see whether the file transfers affect the responsiveness of your network, and
+* the per-CPU processor usage, as well as the CPU usage of the `netperf` instances used for the test.

 The script operates in two distict modes for network loading: *sequential* and *concurrent*.
-In the default sequential mode, the script emulates a web-based speed test by first downloading and then uploading network streams.
+In the default sequential mode, the script emulates other web-based speed tests by first downloading and then uploading network streams.
 In concurrent mode, the script mimics the stress test of the [FLENT](https://github.com/tohojo/flent) program by dowloading and uploading streams simultaneously.

-Sequential mode is preferred when measuring peak upload and download speeds for SQM configuration or testing ISP speed claims, because the measurements are unimpacted by traffic in the opposite direction.
+*Sequential mode* is best to measure peak upload and download speeds for SQM configuration or testing ISP speed claims, because the measurements are (minimally) impacted by traffic in the opposite direction.

-Concurrent mode places greater stress on the network, and can expose additional latency problems.
+*Concurrent mode* places greater stress on the network, and can expose additional latency problems.
 It provides a more realistic estimate of expected bidirectional throughput.
 However, the download and upload speeds reported may be considerably lower than your line's rated speed.
 This is not a bug, nor is it a problem with your internet connection.
 It's because the ACK (acknowledge) messages sent back to the sender may consume a significant fraction of a link's capacity (as much as 50% with highly asymmetric links, e.g 15:1 or 20:1).

-After running `speedtest.sh`, if latency is seen to increase much during the data transfers, then other network activity, such as voice or video chat, gaming, and general interactive usage will likely suffer.
+If `speedtest.sh` shows latency increasing much during the data transfers, then other network activity, such as voice or video chat, gaming, and general interactive usage will likely suffer.
 Gamers will see this as frustrating lag when someone else uses the network, Skype and FaceTime users will see dropouts or freezes, and VOIP service may be unusable.

 ## Installation

 The `speedtest` package and its dependencies can be installed directly from the official OpenWrt software repository with the command:
 `# opkg install speedtest`

-If the package is is not yet available, or to install the very latest version, download it directly from the author's repo:
+If the package is not yet available, or to install the very latest version of the package, download it directly from the author's repo:
 ```
+# cd /tmp
 # uclient-fetch https://github.com/guidosarducci/papal-repo/raw/master/speedtest_0.9-4_all.ipk
 # opkg install speedtest_0.9-4_all.ipk
 ```